Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Import_Embedded_Repo.md

 ## Using the Embedded Repo

-In order to access the packages in the embedded repo, it is necessary to add the repository to zypper on each of the NCNs it will be accessed from.
-A simple "zypper ar" command is all that is needed:
+In order to access the packages in the embedded repo, it is necessary to add the repository to `zypper` on each of the NCNs it will be accessed from.

 (`ncn-m#`)